 And it was magic!
-Dust, rubbish, smog pollution, smoke from waste burning, also beaches weren’t the nicest ones in the world.
+Dust, rubbish, smog pollution, smoke from waste burning, also the beaches weren’t the nicest in the world.
 But Bali bewitched me.
-When I was leaving, I had a feeling deep inside that I will come back one day to explore this island more.
+When I was leaving, I had a feeling deep inside that I would come back one day to explore this island more.

 Days went by, a lot of things happened.
 I was trying to understand my place in this world.
 I was trying to understand myself and what was going on in my heart and soul.
-Moreover, my wasteless and minimalistic beginnings started to make sense.
-And began opening doors and knowledge greed further.
-At this time I found a word permaculture.
+Moreover, my waste-free and minimalistic beginnings started to make sense.
+At this time I found a word……” permaculture”.
 A higher level of growing potatoes 🙂

 WHEN DREAMS MEET A REALITY

 I had plenty of plans and ideas.
 Should I go back to Uni and study Environmental Management?
 Or maybe I could spend a few months at summer university in Bali?
 What about some course?
 Later I realised that there are permaculture farms in Bali too.
-Few clicks through Google and I found Jiwa Damai.
-Organic garden and retreat centre in the heart of Bali in the middle of a tropical forest.
-Firstly, I had filled an application for a permaculture internship, and a few weeks later, I bought flight tickets and got a visa.
-Two months of waiting, I was over helmed with feelings of impatience, enthusiasm and effort to didn’t have any expectations.
-Above all, I was also curious if my first visit to Bali was just the excitement of an ordinary tourist or this place is really magic.
+A few clicks through Google and I found Jiwa Damai – an organic garden and retreat centre in the heart of Bali in the middle of a tropical forest.
+Firstly, I had put in an application for a permaculture internship, and a few weeks later, I bought flight tickets and got a visa.
+Two months of waiting, I was overwhelmed with feelings of impatience, enthusiasm and effort, trying to not have any expectations.
+Above all, I was also curious if my first visit to Bali was just the excitement of an ordinary tourist or if this place is really magic.

 That moment when I had stepped out off the plane, and familiar scents got into my nose, my heart started beating.
 Later, I went through all entrance and visa controls.
-Between plenty of hand-written names found my one and move forward to my driver.
+Between many hand-written names I found mine and met my driver.

 Jiwa Damai is a place where people from around the world meet to study, to find serenity and to learn from each other and also from nature itself.
 This piece of paradise puts together different permaculture principles to create a sustainable and self-sufficient community.

-Content of my project was supposed to put together after my arrival with Margaret (my mentor).
-Yep, I was convinced that my internship will be about permaculture.
+The content of my project was supposed to be put together after my arrival with Margaret (my mentor).
+Yep, I was convinced that my internship would be about permaculture.

-First night in Jiwa Damai I spent by trying all angles of a bed and looking for earplugs.
+The first night in Jiwa Damai was spent trying all angles of a bed and looking for earplugs.
 I didn’t sleep well.
 New sounds, new smells, a different bed.
 Expectations.
-Next day I felt like half-present.
+The next day I felt only half-present.
 Was I already there, or was it just my imagination?

-I counted with the fact that I would be hungry from three vegetarian meals per day.
-So I spent my free Saturday with a company of travel snacks.
-And sleeping and trying to stop chaos in crossroads of my minds and set up myself to Bali mode = let everything be and welcome what will appear.
-While I was writing these rows, first meditation in my life was coming.
+I counted on the fact that I would be hungry from three vegetarian meals per day.
+So I spent my free Saturday in the company of travel snacks.
+And sleeping and trying to stop chaos in the crossroads of my mind and set myself to Bali mode = let everything be and welcome what will appear.
+While I was writing these lines, the first meditation in my life was coming.
 And dinner.
 I was not sure what I was looking forward to more 😀

-Few months before my trip, I was feeling like everything inside of me was screaming and brawling.
-My need to be alone, just with myself, far away from daily matters, was compelling.
+A few months before my trip, I was feeling like everything insideme was screaming and brawling.
+My needed to be alone, just with myself, far away from daily matters; the feelingwas compelling.
 I wanted to be far away from the outside world.
 Pieces of my visions and dreams started to turn into shapes, and I was excited to learn something new and to move forward.
 But was I ready for that?

 The second day of my stay in Jiwa Damai, I had the first appointment with Margaret, where we were supposed to name my project.
 Our conversation was surprisingly open and personal, and it turned out that my project was myself.
 Me, myself and I.

 To realise what is pushing you down in your life is an essential step.
-Which Selves you don’t like on yourself a why they became part of you?
+Which Selves you don’t like about yourself and why they became part of you?

-Life in Australia gave me space to often be alone with myself and my thoughts.
+Life in Australia gave me space to be alone with myself and my thoughts often.
 And I realised that I was cycling in the same patterns my whole life.
 But I didn’t know how to get out.
-I seriously started considering to look around for help like a mentor or even psychologist.
+I seriously started considering to look around for help from someone like a mentor or even psychologist.
 And I found Jiwa Damai.

-I felt like awakening from a coma after meetings with Margaret.
-Sometimes I was shaking, because what will I do, when there won’t be anything to suffer?
+I felt like I was awakening from a coma after meetings with Margaret.
+Sometimes I was shaking, because – I thought – what will I do, when there won’t be anything to suffer?
 Sometimes I was surprised that someone else had to tell me all this and that everything is so simple.
-But, despite that, it is difficult also.
+But, despite that, it is still difficult .

 I can learn new knowledge and gain new skills anytime.
 I already found out that I can learn anything I want or need in a short time if I wish to or have to.
 To find MYSELF is substantial.
 To connect with me and to find my inner power.
 Finally, I gave myself permission for this all in Jiwa Damai.
 Believe me or not, I immediately felt like I came into life.
 Firstly, I started to feel lightness in my body.
 Secondly, I felt like all heaviness was gone.
 Like a stone from my heart disappeared.
 Above all

-To be honest, I needed to walk a long journey to accept the fact that I have a whole year for myself.
-To be alright that energy I would typically use to earn money, and to daily obligations, I can now apply for contemplation and for searching my way in life.
+To be honest, I needed to walk a long journey to accept the fact that I had a whole year for myself.
+And to feel alright about the fact that energy I would typically use to earn money, and to attend to daily obligations, I could now apply to contemplation and searching my way in life.
 It is a long and slow process.
 Everything has its time, and it is not necessary to push on things.
-Truth is that I have been learning this all since my arrival in Australia.
-Besides, I have never believed what everything can come out when you have time for yourself when you can connect with yourself, be conscious a be here for yourself.
+The truth is that I have been learning this all since my arrival in Australia.
+Besides, I have never believed that everything can come out when you have time for yourself when you can connect with yourself, be conscious and be here for yourself.
 I am learning every single day to not only listen to my instincts but also to my heart.
-And step by step, everything is making a sense to me.
+And step by step, everything is making sense to me.